-As of December 31, 2019, URC knows no one who beneficially owns in excess of 5% of URC's common stock except as set forth in the table below.
+As of March 31, 2020, URC knows no one who beneficially owns in excess of 5% of URC's common stock except as set forth in the table below.

-Title of Class Names and addresses of record owners and relationship with the Corporation Name of beneficial owner and relationship with record owner Citizenship No. of Shares Held % to Total Outstanding Common JGSHI 43/F Robinsons Equitable Tower, ADB Avenue corner Poveda Street, Ortigas Center, Pasig City (stockholder) Same as record owner (See Note 1) Filipino 1,215,223,061 55.13% Common PCD Nominee Corporation (556 1.666 1) (Non-Filipino) G/F Makati Stock Exchange Bldg.
-6767 Ayala Ave., Makati City PCD Participants and their clients 686,055,483 (stockholder) (See Note 2) Non-Filipino (See Note 3) 31.13% Common PCD Nominee Corporation (Filipino) G/F Makati Stock Exchange Bldg.
-PCD Participants and 6767 Ayala Ave., Makati City their clients 268,162,896 (stockholder) (See Note 2) Filipino (See Note 3) 12.17%
+Title of Class Names and addresses of record owners and relationship with the Corporation Name of beneficial owner and relationship with record owner Citizenship Number of Shares Held % to Total Outstanding Common JG Summit Holdings, Inc. 43/F Robinsons Equitable Tower, ADB Avenue corner Poveda Street, Ortigas Center, Pasig City (stockholder) Same as record owner (See note 1) Filipino 1,215,223,061 55.13% Common PCD Nominee Corporation (Non-Filipino) G/F Makati Stock Exchange Bldg.
+6767 Ayala Ave., Makati City (stockholder) PDTC Participants and their clients (See note 2) Non-Filipino 672,346,945 (See note 3) 30.50% Common PCD Nominee Corporation (Filipino) G/F Makati Stock Exchange Bldg.
+6767 Ayala Ave., Makati City (stockholder) PDTC Participants and their clients (See note 2) Filipino 281,867,612 (See note 3) 12.79%

-1. The Chairman and the President are both empowered under the By-Laws of JGSHI to vote any and all shares owned by JGSHI, except as otherwise directed by the Board of Directors.
-The incumbent Chairman and Chief Executive Officer JGSHI are Mr. James L. Go and Mr. Lance Y. Gokongwei, respectively.
+Notes

-3. Out of the PCD Nominee Corporation account, "The Hongkong and Shanghai Banking Corp.
-Ltd. - Clients' Acct." and "Deutsche Bank Manila - Clients A/C" hold for various trust accounts the following shares of the Corporation as of December 31, 2019:
+- 1. The Chairman and the President are both empowered under the By-Laws of JGSHI to vote any and all shares owned by JGSHI, except as otherwise directed by the Board of Directors.
+The incumbent Chairman and Chief Executive Officer JGSHI are Mr. James L. Go and Mr. Lance Y. Gokongwei, respectively. - 2.
+PCD Nominee Corporation is the registered owner of the shares in the books of the Corporation's transfer agent.
+PCD Nominee Corporation is a corporation wholly-owned by Philippine Depository and Trust Corporation, Inc. (formerly the Philippine Central Depository) ("PDTC"), whose sole purpose is to act as nominee and legal title holder of all shares of stock lodged in the PDTC.
+PDTC is a private corporation organized to establish a central depository in the Philippines and introduce scripless or book-entry trading in the Philippines.
+Under the current system of the PDTC, only participants (brokers and custodians) are recognized by PDTC as the beneficial owners of the lodged shares.
+Each beneficial owner of shares through his participant is the beneficial owner to the extent of the number of shares held by such participant in the records of the PCD Nominee. - Out of the PCD Nominee Corporation account, "The Hongkong and Shanghai Banking Corp.
+Ltd. -Clients' Acct.", "Deutsche Bank Manila-Clients A/C" and "Citibank N.A." hold for various trust accounts the following shares of the Corporation as of March 31, 2020:

-No. of shares % to Outstanding The Hongkong and Shanghai Banking Corp.
-Ltd Clients' Acct 381,540,472 17.31% Deutsche Bank Manila - Clients A/C 220,894,055 10.02%
+No. of snares % to Outstanding The Hongkong and Shanghai Banking Corp.
+LtdClients' Acct.
+381,108,140 17.29% Deutsche Bank Manila-Clients A/C 206,757,099 9.38% Citibank N.A.
+107,112,639 5%